cjyuan/cyf-notes/ITP-JS2-Sprint3-PR-comments.md

 - Return `true` if `num` is 2
 - Return `false` if `num` is an even number (we have already checked 2)
 - Use a loop to check if `num` can be fully divided by an odd number >= 3 (but <= `Math.sqrt(num)`)
-- In the loop, avoid calling `Math.sqrt(num)` repeatedly by first assigning the value of `Math.sqrt(num)` to a variable once, and then refer to the variable in the condition of the loop.
+- In the loop, avoid calling `Math.sqrt(num)` edly by first assigning the value of `Math.sqrt(num)` to a variable once, and then refer to the variable in the condition of the loop.

 You can possibly improve the performance of the code in the following manners: